-A. NEA Chariho and the Superintendent agree to appoint three (3) members each to a Standing Committee on Technology.
-The Committee shall design and implement uses of technology to reduce paperwork, facilitate the collection and analysis of assessment data, and expand professional development opportunities.
-Given access and training, members of the bargaining unit shall make full use of all technology made available by the District.
+A. Given access and training, members of the bargaining unit shall make full use of all technology made available by the District.

 - B. Educators shall be involved in the selection of teaching materials and textbooks.
 The recommendation of educators and others involved on selection committees, which are led by the Assistant Superintendent, will be carefully considered by the Superintendent in making his/her recommendations to the Committee. - C. It shall be the responsibility of the individual educator to advise those to whom he/she reports of instructional and safety supplies shortages in sufficient time for such shortages to be prevented.
 Those who receive such reports shall promptly deliver this information to the school principal or director. - D. During the budget development process, educators shall present a list of all materials, along with their cost, if available, for their instructional needs for the upcoming school year.
 Educators shall submit their requests as directed by the school principal or director. - E. When a new pre-K to grade 6 classroom is established as a result of class size requirements, the Committee will reimburse the educator three hundred dollars (\$300) for the purchase of classroom supplies.